-Group 2 - Students will study at least one GCSE in Science: Students may choose Single Award Science (1 GCSE), Double Award Science (2 GCSEs) or one, two or three separate sciences - Biology, Chemistry and Physics.
-Students taking Single Award or Double Award Science cannot study another science subject.
+Group 2 - Students will study at least one GCSE in Science: Students may choose Single Award Science (1 GCSE), or one, two or three separate sciences - Biology, Chemistry and Physics.
+Students taking Single Award Science cannot study another science subject.

-Group 3 - Choose a further 3 subjects from this group: These can be any 3 subjects you would like to study.
+Group 3 - Choose a further 3 subjects from this group\: These can be any 3 subjects you would like to study.
 If you want to study 3 Sciences, you should have selected one from Group 2 and you can select the other two here.
 If you want to study 2 Languages, select French from this group and either German or Spanish from Group 1.
-Choose a further 2 subjects from this group if you have selected Double Award Science from Group 2.

-Please note: Following guidance interviews, where appropriate a number of pupils will access an alternative pathway consisting of some more vocational subjects with additional study support.
+Please note: Following examination results and guidance interviews, where appropriate a number of pupils will access an alternative pathway consisting of some more vocational subjects with additional study support.